Aperjump/Aperjump.github.io/_posts/2018-01-24-matrix_prod.md

 ---
 ## Matrix Prod

-In this passage I will try to discuss the structure of `boost::ublas`.
+In this blog I will try to discuss the structure of `boost::ublas`.
 After analyzing many functionality of `vector` and `matrix`, I begin to grasp the idea of this project and try to break it down with an exaple of `ublas::prod`.

 ```
 m3 = ublas::prod(m1, m2);